What to expect from your Deer Stalking month by month. Enter your email address below to receive the Almanac:

 Ready to elevate your Highland hunting adventure?
 Enrol in the Highland Deer Stalking Certificate today.

-Night Shooting Course
+Deer Night Shooting Certificate

 The LANTRA accredited Night Shooting Course delivers certificated training to professional and recreational pest control operatives, fox shooters, deer managers and all those involved in the control of vermin, fox and deer at night.